-Mark Hamill is a universally-loved actor, voice actor, and writer.
-He is, of course, most famous for playing the iconic role of Luke Skywalker in the Star Wars franchise.
+Mark Hamill is a universally loved actor, voice actor, and writer.
+He is most famous for playing the iconic role of Luke Skywalker in the Star Wars franchise.
 There has, however, been a lot more to his career than that.

 Hamill would be the first to admit that he's appeared in some terrible movies, but some of his non-Star Wars flicks are well worth a watch, whether or not you're a big fan of his.

 1. Britannia Hospital (1982, directed by Lindsay Anderson)

 Britannia Hospital is a somewhat satirical British black comedy that points fingers at the state of Great Britain's National Health Service and contemporary British society in general.
 In the film, the Queen is due to visit the eponymous hospital while strikes and demonstrations take place outside.

 This movie is interesting, unique, and outright weird, with a talented and predominantly British cast.
 It's an odd viewing experience, but one you must have.
 Hamill plays Red, a member of the media covering the events taking place in the movie.
 His character is typically larger than life, especially when he takes magic mushrooms.

 2. The Big Red One (1980, directed by Samuel Fuller)